Khadim Hussain Rizvi: Death

 On 19 November 2020, Rizvi was taken to the Farooq Hospital in Allama Iqbal Town area of Lahore after collapsing.
 Upon reaching the hospital, he was pronounced dead on arrival.
 He was later taken to Shaikh Zayed Hospital, where he was declared dead at 8:48 pm.
 He had been ill for a few days and had been a wheelchair user for some time.
 Rizvi's son Saad Hussain Rizvi said that his father had started breathing again for five minutes after being declared dead, but stopped breathing again and finally died.
 The funeral prayers were held at the Minar-e-Pakistan in Lahore and were led by Saad.
 Rizvi was later buried inside Madrassah Abuzar Ghaffari, associated with Rehmatul Lil Alameen mosque.

 A local official estimated that nearly 200,000 people attended the event.
 Rizvi was suffering from fever and breathing problems before his death, but no COVID-19 or autopsy tests were conducted.
 Saad was appointed as the new ameer of TLP on 21 November.

+Books

+Some of the books he published include: